uber/prototool/docs/breaking.md

 understood to be breaking, for example we may detect file option changes.
 However, the addition of additional checks is highly unlikely, and we will update the documentation accordingly when we are sure that no additional checks will be added.

+A note on reserved fields: `prototool break check` expects you to deprecate fields instead of removing them and adding them to `reserved`.
+See the [V2 Style Guide's discussion](../style/README.md#reserved-keyword) on the `reserved` keyword for more details.

 ## Usage